 - AWS manages redundant power to all infrastructure routers and switches, as well as the data centers themselves; redundant fiber connections to Internet backbone connectivity providers; and advanced route optimization technology to provide efficient routing among the multiple backbone carriers connected to the data centers.

-- Scribble utilizes AWS firewall-equivalent Security Groups and Route Tables to restrict traffic to servers and subnets based on source, destination, port and protocol.
+- Rock Content utilizes AWS firewall-equivalent Security Groups and Route Tables to restrict traffic to servers and subnets based on source, destination, port and protocol.

 - Databases are encrypted and deployed in private subnet tiers protected by AWS firewall-equivalent Security Groups.